Conditions of Use

 A non-resident subscription member may be issued with additional cards for members of the family living at the same address as the subscription member.

 Use of false name or address in order to become a library member or to retain library membership is not permitted.
-Failure to comply will result in cancellation of membership and could result in prosecution or civil action.
+Failure to comply will result in cancellation of membership.

 Non Transfer of Card

 The library card is issued to the person applying for membership and may not be transferred.

 Library staff will assume that the person presenting the card has the right to use it.
 The person to whom the card was registered is responsible for all library materials issued on that card and for any fees or charges, which arise from its use.
 Children and young people under 18 years of age require a parent or guardian or other adult to be responsible for library materials borrowed by them.